Back to all posts

 Cured-in-Place Pipe (CIPP) Lining

 Cured-in-Place Pipe (CIPP) lining is one of the most popular trenchless solutions available.
 The process involves creating a brand-new pipe directly inside your old, damaged one.
 We insert a flexible tube saturated with a special epoxy resin into the existing line and inflate it.
 Once the epoxy cures and hardens, it forms a seamless, durable pipe that is often stronger than the original.
-This method is incredibly efficient, often completed in just a few days, and typically costs 30-40% less than a full excavation.
+This method can reduce excavation and restoration work, but the complete project cost depends on access, pipe condition, and site-specific requirements.
 The new pipe is built to last, with a lifespan of up to 50 years, making it a fantastic long-term investment for your home’s plumbing system.

 The Pipe Bursting Method